-Dave Berger, LCMHC, PT, MA is a physical therapist and somatic psychotherapist, practicing in Concord, New Hampshire.
-Dave is also a consultant and teacher of Somatic Experiencing®, a neurobehavioral intervention for recovery from the effects of emotional and physical trauma.
-Dave’s own BASE™: Bodywork and Somatic Education Training for trauma therapists is an integration of his life’s clinical work.
+Dave Berger, LCMHC, PT, MA is a physical therapist, bodyworker and somatic psychotherapist.
+Dave is senior faculty with the Somatic Experiencing Trauma Institute.
+He teaches all levels of the SE training.
+He is also a part of Dr. Peter Levine’s initial legacy faculty being mentored by Dr. Levine to teach SE master classes.
+Dave’s own BASE™: Bodywork and Somatic Education Training for trauma therapists is an integration of his decades of work in behavioral and physical health.
 As a therapist, teacher, consultant and mentor, Dave’s passion and commitment to deep healing guide his work.

 As a physical therapist, Dave is trained in a number of manual techniques including craniosacral therapy, visceral manipulation, myofascial release, joint mobilization and muscle energy technique.
 He uses exercise, movement education, relaxation, ergonomic education and physical therapy modalities, blending them with aspects of several somatics approaches such as Rosen Method, Feldenkrais, Alexander Technique and Authentic Movement.

 Dave’s BASE™ training (Bodywork And Somatic Education) for trauma therapists brings together his integrative healing arts work in the field of Somatics.
 This training is intended for body therapist and psychotherapists who want to further their understanding of how to help traumatized clients by using specific body structures effected by chronic distress as part of PTSD.
 His continuing dream is to provide education and opportunity for healing arts practitioners to learn to work along the continuum typically referred to as “body-mind” therapies, a dichotomy he considers misleading but popularly used.